Stuart and Molly Sloan Precision Oncology Institute Research Funding Opportunities

 Since 2024, the Sloan Precision Oncology Institute has supported innovative precision oncology research through our research funding awards.
 To date, ten projects have been funded through our Ignition and Technology Dissemination Awards.

-Updates on our funded projects and future funding announcements will be shared here.
-Please check back to learn more about the science we’re funding or to participate in future funding opportunities and join us in our mission to improve cancer outcomes through developing personalized prevention, early detection, and treatment strategies.
+Please check back here to learn more about the science we’re funding or to participate in our upcoming funding opportunities and join us in our mission to improve cancer outcomes through developing personalized prevention, early detection, and treatment strategies.

 Sloan Precision Oncology Institute 2025 Ignition and Technology Dissemination Awardees